- October 6th 2021 – will be invited speaker at Times Higher Education Student Festival on ‘Things I Wish I’d Known Before I Went To University’

-- August 4th 2021 – will be delivering a Masterclass at Cardiff University – ‘Post-Pandemic Learning and Teaching – challenges and opportunities’
+- August 4th 2021 – Delivered an invited masterclass at Cardiff University – ‘Post-Pandemic Learning and Teaching – challenges and opportunities’

-In May 2021, was a speaker at THES Digital Universities Week online event.
+May 2021: Was a speaker at THES Digital Universities Week online event.
 The recording is available online.

-In March 2020 I spoke to the Thales’ Well Podcast about the sudden move to On-line learning in the UK HE sector – the talk is still available here.
+March 2020: Spoke to the Thales’ Well Podcast about the sudden move to On-line learning in the UK HE sector – the talk is still available here.

 Other Conference Papers/Project Work – some recent highlights

 - May 2021: Invited contributor to THES Digital Universities Week event.

 - April 2021: Interviewed by Vice (TV network) for 8-part US series All Eyes on US (still in post-production) on Social Media (on ethical issues)